Ceph Deployment for Working with QEMU VMs

 Use the following command structure.

-bashssh-copy-id -f -i /etc/ceph/ceph.pub root@<Hostname>
+bashssh-copy-id -f -i /etc/ceph/ceph.pub root@<Hostname>Example:

 bashssh-copy-id -f -i /etc/ceph/ceph.pub root@host02.example.com ssh-copy-id -f -i /etc/ceph/ceph.pub root@host03.example.com